 Last week I listed 10 convincing reasons to take a river cruise.
-If you need more, here are 14 more reasons to prefer cruising on a European river to cruising the deep, blue sea.
+If you need more ammunition to convince your loved one, here are 14 more reasons to prefer cruising on a European river to cruising the deep, blue sea.

 1. You get more unforgettable experiences and memories.

 - River cruise itineraries include lots of time in port.